 Some of the most charismatic geckos are the knob-tailed geckos.
 They belong to the family of barking geckos, which means that on top of their good looks, they also have an easily recognizable call that sounds like a dog bark.

 Typically I would consider skinks the least interesting group of reptiles, but not when it comes to Australian skins.
 Like most animals in Australia, our skins are quite unique.
 Some of our skinks, the bluetongues, grow to 40 centimetres and have blue tongues; others are 70-centimetre-long giants, like the mullet skink, some are aggressive nocturnal desert hunters, like the sand swimmers, and others are ancient-looking slow-moving desert dwellers like the shingleback.

 Even the tiny garden skins are not as boring as they may appear.
 During the breeding season, these usually shy creatures aggressively attack each other in defence of their territories.
 It is not uncommon to see several skinks locked together in a melee all holding on to each other.
 Life’s a battle for the tiny reptiles.

-The distinguishing features of legless lizards are: the presence of eyelids and external ear openings, notched rather than forked tongue, and a very long tail in comparison to a snake’ long body and short tail.
-In some species, you can see the residual flaps in place where the limbs would’ve been.
+The distinguishing features of legless lizards are: the presence of eyelids and external ear openings, a notched rather than forked tongue, and a very long tail in comparison to a snake’s long body and short tail.
+In some species, you can see the residual flaps where the limbs would’ve been.